 Goal setting and mental health

 There can be a downside to goal setting.
-Some researchers have found that when people focused too hard on personal goal pursuits, they tended to ignore or neglect other areas of life, particularly their relationships.
-Some authors have also noted that excessively focusing on certain types of business goals can lead to competitive or unethical behaviour, or conflict in the workplace.
+Some researchers have found that when people focus too hard on personal goal pursuits, they tend to ignore or neglect other areas of life, particularly their relationships.
+Some authors have also noted that focusing too much on certain types of business goals can lead to competitive or unethical behaviour, or conflict in the workplace.
 Therefore make your goals realistic, achievable and in balance with the rest of your life (see SMART goals below).